turingschool/backend-curriculum-site/module2/success/index.md

   * RSpec syntax
   * Capybara methods
     * `within`, `find`, `visit`, `page`, `current_path`, `have_content`, `click_on` and more
-  * Big picture - What needs to be tested here?
+  * Big picture.
+What needs to be tested here?
-  * Data preparation - least necessary data to represent functionality
+  * Data preparation.
+Least necessary data to represent functionality
   * Feature Exercise (visiting, clicking around, interacting as a user would interact)
   * Expectation syntax/methods
 1. #### SQL